sopelj/hass-ember-mug-component/README.md

 If you are on Home Assistant OS you can use the Terminal + SSH addon, open the terminal, type `bluetoothctl` and hit enter.
 If you are running in docker or locally via python you can run it on the host.

+##### Device not found after reboot

+Sometimes, after Home Assistant and it's OS are rebooted it will be disconnected from the mug and can't find it anymore.
+Just put your mug back in pairing mode and it should reconnect after a few minutes.

 ## Caveats / known issues: